 This is the place to be if you are a lover of ice skating and other winter sporting activities.
-The area has nice skis that are sheltered and effectively guarded against the elements of weather.
+The area has nice skis that are sheltered and adequately guarded against the elements of weather.

-It is also home to several markets, nice malls, and other shopping complexes.
+It is also home to several markets, beautiful malls, and other shopping complexes.
 It does attract fewer visitors and is thus less crowded.
 This makes it a perfect destination to attend owing to the less congestion.

-This capital of Germany can also be terribly cold at sometimes.
+This capital of Germany can also be cold at sometimes.
 It does record temperatures that are as low as 3°C in the winter.